Explore art in our Country Park

 You will discover interesting and exciting art at every turn in our country park including scultures, murals, community art and more

 Come and sit a while on the Millstone bench.
-Inspired by Anne Shaw, Mill Manger in the 18th Century, is features the emotive words of Eloise Unsman, Barnsley's Poet Laurete.
+Inspired by Anne Shaw, Mill Manger in the 18th Century, is features the emotive words of Eloise Unerman, Barnsley's Poet Laurete.

-Listen to the words of Eliose as you sit in wonderous surroundings and connect with the history of the Mill and Country Park.
+Listen to the words of Eloise as you sit in wonderous surroundings and connect with the history of the Mill and Country Park.

 Rest my palm against the stone, the mill wheel sings